jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The trick is to slowly and carefully form the intended habits during practice, which sound good to our ear and which carefully exclude sloppiness and mistakes.
 It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

+### Chunking

+Scales can be practiced most effectively by *chunking*, breaking information into *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.

+Most people can hold about 5-7 things in mind at any one time.
+Chunking makes optimal use of this capability.

+A good way to know when it's time to move on to learn another chunk is to follow our sense of interest and boredom.
+Move on when a thing becomes boring, but not before.

 ### Focus on intervals, not scale shapes